 As for the sender information, you can also experiment here.

 Some bloggers use their full name, others the name of their blog or go with a “[First name] from [Blog]” construction.
+We go deeper into subject lines that boost open rates in the following Ultimate guide.

 Though the differences in your email stats probably won’t hugely differ, it’s work tweaking the sender information to find the best performing version.